Basics2022/bbooks-physics-continuum-mechanics/ch/solids/beams/problems.md

 \begin{bmatrix} -\frac{5\sqrt{2}}{48} \\ -\frac{7}{12} \\ \frac{1}{4}  \end{bmatrix} F +
 \begin{bmatrix} 0 \\ -\frac{1}{2} \\ -\frac{1}{2} \end{bmatrix} \dfrac{\alpha \Delta T EJ}{h b}$$

+**Symmetry of the problem.** PCVW provides a symmetric form of the problem, i.e. the matrix of the linear system to be solved to evaluate the hyperstatics is symmetric.

 **Checking physical dimensions.** In the equation above, numerical coefficients are well separated from groups of physical quantities, that (should) have the physical dimension of a force.
 Both the unknown and the first term on the RHS are readily checked.
 Physical dimensions of the last contribution reads

 $$\left[ \dfrac{\alpha \Delta T EJ}{hb} \right] = \dfrac{[\alpha \Delta T][E][J]}{[h b]} = \dfrac{1 \cdot \frac{\text{force}}{\text{length}^2} \cdot \text{length}^4}{\text{length}^2} = \text{force} \ .$$